Optimism Spreads in Europe as Infections Decline

 A crop of new studies is shedding more light on how many people may have been infected.
 In Spain, a study published by the government found that about 5% of Spaniards has been infected.
 The study was based on a sample of about 60,000 people.
 It found about 11.3% of people in Madrid – the epicenter of the outbreak – have been infected.

-A similar study in England estimated only 0.27% of the population has been infected and another study in France by the Pasteur Institute estimated 4.4% of French have been infected.
+A similar study in England estimated 5% of the population has been infected and another study in France by the Pasteur Institute estimated 4.4% of French have been infected.

 To avoid flare-ups, an array of strategies are being deployed to keep the virus in check.
 Masks, gloves, hand washing, social distancing, bans on gatherings, testing and tracking down potential carriers are among those measures.